Why choose occupational health and safety as a career

 - Some people start their journey straight from school/college and study for a qualification.
 This could be a university degree or an apprenticeship.
 These qualifications often provide opportunities for hands-on experience alongside formal study.
 You can view a list of IOSH-accredited qualifications and filter to your country of interest.

 - Your current workplace might be your first step towards a career in health and safety.
 Some professionals start doing safety and health tasks as part of a wider role and take awareness-level courses (like Working Safely or Managing Safely) to support them.
-From there, many people gain additional experience and qualifications (like our Level 3 Certificate), and develop into a dedicated OSH professional.
+From there, many people gain additional experience and qualifications, and develop into a dedicated OSH professional.
 You might not even have specific OSH responsibilities in your current role, but if you have the right skillset and attitude, you can undertake training to build your confidence and knowledge

 - Most professionals will start as a health and safety officer or co-ordinator, entry-level roles that involve enforcing existing rules and standards, but also providing hands-on advice to management and workers on the best way of managing risks.
 These roles will help you develop your experience and gain qualifications to progress to a health and safety adviser, manager or even a director.